Spain's ‘El Gordo' Christmas Lottery Doles Out Big Prizes

 Families, friends and co-workers traditionally buy the 20-euro tickets — or “decimos (tenths)” — together as part of a winter holiday tradition.
 They then wait in hope that fortune may come their way.

-Normally, jubilant street and bar scenes follow of winners celebrating with uncorked bottles of sparkling wine, but this year authorities have urged much caution because of the virus.
+Normally, jubilant street and bar scenes follow of winners laughing, dancing and singing with uncorked bottles of sparkling wine.
+But this year, the celebrations seemed tamer with everyone wearing masks after authorities had urged much caution because of the virus.

 Other lotteries have bigger individual top prizes but Spain’s Christmas lottery, held each year on Dec.
 22, is ranked as the world’s richest for the total prize money involved.